-During negotiations, the United States informed Uzbekistan that if Uzbekistan undertook acceptable commitments with respect to all or certain financial services, the United States would consider limiting its exceptions with respect to national and most-favored-nation treatment in financial services.
+During negotiations, the United States informed Honduras that if Honduras undertook acceptable commitments with respect to all or certain financial services, the United States would consider limiting its exceptions with respect to its national and MFN treatment obligations in financial services.

-Uzbekistan's offer to take no exceptions to the treaty's national or most-favored-nation treatment obligations with respect to financial services was judged acceptable.
-Therefore, in Paragraph 3 of the Annex, the United States has limited its exceptions with respect to financial services to afford treatment no less favorable than that accorded with respect to Canada and Mexico in the
+Honduras offered to take no exceptions to the treaty's national or MFN treatment obligations with respect to banking, insurance, securities, and other financial services.
+Therefore in paragraph 3 of the Annex, the United States limited its exceptions with respect to banking, insurance, securities, and other financial services to afford treatment no less favorable than that accorded with respect to Canada and Mexico in the North American Free Trade Agreement.